VincentToups/emacs-utils/monads.md

 closure over the variable `y`.
 This is a very common pattern, and we'll see how it works in a bit.

 But we were meditating on function composition.
-Lets just to just compose these functions directly.
-To do that we should write a function which composes functions.
+Before going any further lets implement a function which composes functions.
+Because emacs has, by default, dynamic scoping, we need to explicitely create a lexical closure with `lexical-let` so the lambda we return remembers what functions to call.
+The only other wrinkle here is that order of composition is reversed from the order of application (`f1` is applies before `f2`) because this looks more natural in an applicative language.

     (defun compose2 (f2 f1)
       "Compose F2 and F1 by returning a new function which